Joseph-009/Retail-store-analysis/Retail Sales Analysis.md

 # Scenario

-I am a junior data analyst working at a large retail company.
-The company operates multiple stores and is interested in understanding the factors that influence sales performance.
-My manager, Anil Halder, has tasked me with analyzing the sales data to derive insights that can help improve overall sales and optimize store operations.
+I am a junior data analyst currently employed by a big retail firm.
+The business has organized outlets and seeks to know the determinants that affect the sales outcomes within the stores.
+My manager at the company is Anil Halder who has assigned me with the filtering and interpreting of sales data to be able to get general information about sales and basic strategy for bettering the performance of the stores.

 # Objectives

 1. **Sales Performance Analysis:**
-   - Analyze weekly sales data to identify trends and patterns.
+- Examine the weekly sales reports for the purpose of analysis and looking for trends and patterns.
-   - Determine the impact of holidays on sales performance.
+- Another area to predict is how holidays affect the sales performance.
-   - Compare sales performance across different store types and sizes.
+- Distinguish the performance of stores in terms of sales depending on store type and size.

 2. **External Factors Analysis:**
-   - Examine how external factors such as temperature, fuel prices, CPI, and unemployment rate affect sales.
+   - Understand how external variables like temperature, fuel prices, CPI index and unemployment rate impacts of on sales.
    - Identify correlations between these external factors and sales performance.

 3. **Optimization Insights:**
-   - Provide actionable insights to optimize store operations and increase sales.
+   - To offer practical recommendations to enhance store performance and help to increase the sales rate.
    - Recommend strategies to improve sales during non-holiday periods.
 ___
 ## Retail Sales Analysis